 This area of the page allows the user to select the fields to include in the report along with the fields to use as report filters.
 A report filter allows the user to select a subset of the data based on the field being filtered.
 Please refer to the “Execute a Report” section of this help page to see how filters work.

-Each form that was included when the report was initially included will appear in the Form dropdown list.
-When the user selects a form from the dropdown list of forms, the fields that belong to that form will populate the Fields to Include In Report - Not Included list and the Fields to Include In Filter - Not Included list.
+Each form that was included when the report was initially included will appear in the Form drop-down list.
+When the user selects a form from the drop-down list of forms, the fields that belong to that form will populate the Fields to Include In Report - Not Included list and the Fields to Include In Filter - Not Included list.
 To include fields, the user must move fields from the “Not Included” list box to the “Included” list box which is explained in the following section.

 Adding Fields to a Report or Filter

-There are two sections for selecting fields to the report of filter.
+There are two sections for selecting fields to the report of a filter.
 Each section has two list boxes as shown in the figure below.
 To include a field, click on the desired field and then click the Add button.
 This adds the field from the “Not Included” list box to the “Included” list box.
-There are several ways to include fields as either columns in a report or filters for that report:
+There are several ways to include fields as either column in a report or filters for that report: